The HPC Challenge committee is pleased to announce the annual

 Class 1: Best Performance (4 awards)

-Best performance on a base or optimized run submitted to the HPC Challenge website.
+The figure of merit is the best performance on a base or optimized run submitted to the HPC Challenge website.

 per system and Global FFT.